UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 Notes:

-In the last section we saw we could build a `KNeighborsClassifier` in a similar way to how we’ve built other models.
+In the last section, we saw we could build a `KNeighborsClassifier` in a similar way to how we’ve built other models.

 The primary hyperparameter of the model is `n_neighbors` ( 𝑘 ) which